+- SOL and EOL are not symmetric because of multiline mode: EOL can be interpreted in at least three different ways:

+- a.
+EOL matches at the end of the string

+- b.
+EOL matches before final newline

+- c.
+EOL matches before any newline

+- 4. Arbitrary character pattern (often ".")

-- o If not in "multiline mode", must not match any of the newline sequences. - o If in "multiline mode", must match all of the newline sequences, and \u0000D\u0000A (CRLF) should match as if it were a single character.
-(The recommendation that CRLF match as a single character is, however, not required for conformance to RL1.6.) - Note that ^\$ (an empty line pattern) should not match the empty string within the sequence \u0000D\u0000A, but should match the empty string within the reversed sequence \u0000A\u0000D.
+- Where the 'arbitrary character pattern' matches a newline sequence, it must match all of the newline sequences, and \u000D\u000A (CRLF) should match as if it were a single character.
+(The recommendation that CRLF match as a single character is, however, not required for conformance to RL1.6.)

+- Note that ^\$ (an empty line pattern) should not match the empty string within the sequence \u000D\u000D, but should match the empty string within the reversed sequence \u000A\u000D.

-It is strongly recommended that there be a regular expression meta-character, such as "\R", for matching all line ending characters and sequences listed above (e.g. in #1).
-It would thus be shorthand for ([\u0000A\u0000B\u0000C\u0000D\u0000B\u0000B\u0000D\u0000B\u0000D\u0000D\u0000B\u0000D\u0000D\u0000B\u0000D\u0000
+It is strongly recommended that there be a regular expression meta-character, such as "R", for matching all line ending characters and sequences listed above (e.g. in #1).
+It would thus be shorthand for: